Life Lessons From "Dutch"

 If you were fortunate to have living grandparents or great grandparents as a kid, do you remember your parents telling you to spend as much time with them as possible?
 They said “You can learn so much.
 They won’t be around forever.
 It’s important to know your family’s history.”
 And of course there was the dreaded “you’ll be sorry one day if you don’t.”
 As I look back, when I was smart enough to spend time talking to my grandparents, the stories are what resonate with me.
 So many tales and tidbits of wisdom accumulated over the years just waiting to be told.
 All I needed to do was ask.

 And it’s not just our families either.
 All who have lived long enough have things to share – good and bad.
 Mistakes we can learn from.
 Traditions and guideposts we hope to follow.
 More than anything, our senior senior citizens still have much to give and we have to make sure we’re asking questions and listening.
-(On a side note, my defined age range of “old” keeps climbing as I glide through middle age, now staring at my temporary membership card to AARP.)
+(On a side note, my defined age range of “old” keeps climbing as I glide through my fifties and consistently trash the AARP applications I receive.)

 “I’m having more fun than I aim to.”

 “I may not get to go, but I’ll be ready.”